Stranded (video game)

-Stranded is a 3D action-adventure video game, developed by Unreal Software.
-The main goal of the Robinsonade game is to survive on a dangerous island and to find a way to return home.
+Stranded is a 3D action-adventure video game developed by Unreal Software.
+The game belongs to the Robinsonade genre, placing players in the role of a castaway whose primary objective is to survive on a hazardous island while gathering resources, crafting tools, and ultimately finding a way to return home.

-The game is free to download and play.
-The second installment of the game was released under the CC BY-NC-SA Creative Commons license with its source code.
+The game was released as freeware, making it available to download and play at no cost.
+Its sequel, Stranded II, was later released under the CC BY-NC-SA Creative Commons license, with its source code also made publicly available.

 History

-Stranded was released in mid-2003 by Peter Schauß, the founder of Unreal Software.
-Its design and gameplay are influenced by the relatively unknown German freeware game Schiffbruch.
+Stranded was released in mid-2003 by Peter Schauß, founder of Unreal Software.
+Its design and gameplay were influenced by Schiffbruch, a relatively obscure German freeware survival game that similarly centers on surviving after becoming stranded on a remote island.